NLAFET/StarNEig/docs/_2_initialization.md

 All return values (@ref starneig_error_t) are defined in the
 @ref starneig/error.h header file.

+@remark StarNEig supports OpenBLAS, MKL and GotoBLAS.
+For optimal performance, a multi-threaded variant of one of the listed BLAS libraries must be provided.
+StarNEig will automatically set the BLAS library to single-threaded more when necessary.
+If a different BLAS library is provided, then the user is responsible for setting the BLAS library to *single-threaded* mode.
+However, the use of a non-supported BLAS library can still impact the performance negatively.

 @remark The library may call the `exit()` and `abort()` functions if an interface function encounters a fatal error from which it cannot recover.